AbdurrahmanSardar/Robotic-arm-task-I/README.md

 I have used Tinker CAD to simulate the model and you can check for the website link at the end of this text.
 Let me explain shortly what I have done through this project.
 I have connected all the six servo motors with power and ground connection
 (red and black wires) coming from Arduino care +5V and GND ports, and each motor has its unique signal connection with Arduino board (from portpin7 to 12)(orange colored wire of each motor).
-Then, I have coded it such that all the motors move to 90 degrees and come back repeatedly after running the code.
+Then, I have coded it such that all the motors move to 90 degrees then wait for a specific amout of time (in milli seconds) and come back repeatedly after running the code.

 Let me introduce all the **attachment** in this repository.
 There are several files with the following extensions **rbd** file, which is a simulation file from Tinker CAD simulation website.